mistersquiish/Twitter-Sentiment-Analysis/README.md

      Notes:
      - Some of the tweets do not have a location.
 This will be addressed in the next step.

-4. Parse the Twitter stream data for only tweets with location (parse_twitter_stream.py)
+4) Parse the Twitter stream data for only tweets with location (parse_twitter_stream.py)

-    a.
-Parse the Twitter stream data for tweets with locations.
+    1. Parse the Twitter stream data for tweets with locations.
 The sentiment analysis is to group tweet sentiment by state.
-    b.
-Search for key words such as "Texas" or "TX" and write the filtered Twitter stream data into another csv.
+    2. Search for key words such as "Texas" or "TX" and write the filtered Twitter stream data into another csv.

     *Screenshot of the parsed Twitter tweets collected*
     <img src='twitter_stream_parsed_screenshot.png' title='Screenshot of Twitter stream' width='' alt='Screenshot of Twitter stream' />

-5. Sort the parsed Twitter data by state (sort_twitter_stream_data.py)
+5) Sort the parsed Twitter data by state (sort_twitter_stream_data.py)

-    a.
-Group the data by state and calculate average sentiment polarity.
+    1. Group the data by state and calculate average sentiment polarity.
-    b.
-Visualize result on Tableau.
+    2. Visualize result on Tableau.

     *Visualization of the result (via Tableau)*
     <img src='tableau_visual_screenshot.png' title='Screenshot of Tableau' width='' alt='Screenshot of Tableau' />

-6. Analysis
+6) Analysis

     If you look at the midwest and southeast United States, you can see there is a slightly more negative sentiment compared to the other states.
     <img src='tableau_visual_analysis_screenshot.png' title='Screenshot of Tableau analysis' width='' alt='Screenshot of tableau analysis' />